shadowezz/Productiv/docs/DeveloperGuide.md

 [`StoragePerson.java`](https://github.com/AY2021S1-CS2103T-F11-2/tp/tree/master/src/main/java/seedu/address/storage/person/StoragePerson.java)

 The Storage component:
-* can save `UserPref` objects in json format and read it back.
+* can save `UserPref` objects in JSON format and read it back.
-* can save the data in json format and read it back.
+* can save the data in JSON format and read it back.

 For saving files, storage follows this sequence: